NordicHPC/sonar/README.md

 Tool to profile usage of HPC resources by regularly probing processes.

 Sonar examines `/proc` and runs some diagnostic programs and filters and groups the output and prints it to stdout as CSV text.
-The file format is defined in detail below.
+The output format is defined in detail below.

 ![image of a fish swarm](img/sonar-small.png)

 Image: [Midjourney](https://midjourney.com/), [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode)

-## Changes since v0.7.0
+## Versions

+We use semantic versioning.
+The major version is expected to remain at zero for the foreseeable future, reflecting the experimental nature of Sonar.

+The program version is encoded in the output in the `v=` field.

+The minor version is updated with changes that alter the output format deliberately: fields are added, removed, or are given a new meaning (this has been avoided so far), or the record format itself changes.
+For example, v0.8.0 both added fields and stopped printing fields that are zero.

+The bugfix version is updated for changes that do not alter the output format per se but that might affect the output nevertheless, ie, most changes not covered by changes to the minor version number.

+These rules are new with v0.8.0.

+### Changes in v0.8.0

 **Better data**.
 More clarifications, more data points.

 **Less use of external programs**.
 We go directly to `/proc` for data, and no longer run `ps`.

-## Changes since v0.6.0
+**Less output**.
+Fields that hold default values are not printed.

+### Changes in v0.7.0

-**Improved filtering.** The process filters used in previous versions (minimum CPU and memory usage) are nonmonotonic in that job records for a long-running job can come and go in the log over time.
-Those filters are still available but monotonic filters (for non-system jobs and for jobs that have been running long enough) are now available and will result in more easily understood jobs.
+**Improved filtering.** The filters used in previous versions (minimum CPU `--min-cpu-percent`, and memory usage `--min-mem-percent`) are nonmonotonic in that records for a long-running job can come and go in the log over time.
+Those filters are still available but monotonic filters (for non-system jobs `--exclude-system-jobs`, and for jobs that have been running long enough `--min-cpu-time`) are now available and will result in more easily understood data.

 **Improved merging.** Earlier, sonar would merge some processes unconditionally and somewhat opaquely.
-All merging is now controlled by command-line switches and more transparent.
+All merging is now controlled by command-line switches and is more transparent.

 **Better data.** Additional data points are gathered, notably for GPUs, and the meaning of the data being gathered has been clarified.

-**Self-documenting.** The file format has changed to use named fields, which allows the introduction of fields and the use of default values.
+**Self-documenting.** The output format has changed to use named fields, which allows the introduction of fields and the use of default values.

 **Clearer division of labor with a front-end tool.** Front-end tools such as